 Different concentrations of agarose and acrylamide are necessary to optimize resolution of nucleic acids with different lengths.
-Suggested concentrations are shown below.
+Suggested concentrations are shown below in Table 1.

 Acrylamide is a potent neurotoxin and, in its powdered form, can easily be aerosolized.
 Make sure to wear the appropriate personal protection, including gloves and a mask, when weighing out the material.
 Many companies sell acrylamide dissolved in water or pre-cast gels.
 These products are slightly more costly but reduce the risk of acrylamide inhalation.

-Ethidium bromide is the most common DNA stain available; it is also a potent mutagen.
+Ethidium bromide is the most common DNA stain available; it is also toxic if inhaled, decomposes when heated to produce toxic gases, and is suspected of causing genetic defects .
 Always wear gloves and avoid microwaving liquids containing ethidium bromide.
-Non-mutagenic fluorescent dyes are now available and provide a safe alternative.
-Some examples are Bio-Safe™ from Bio-Rad and SYBR-safe™ from Life Technologies.
+Non-mutagenic fluorescent dyes available as an alternative include Bio-Safe™ (Bio-Rad), SYBR-safe™ (ThermoFisher), and GelRed Nucleic Acid Stain (Phenix Research Products).
 While more costly than ethidium bromide, these stains reduce the need for isolating and decontaminating gel electrophoresis stations.
-Note that ethidium bromide only intercalates with double-stranded DNA and, therefore, is not a good stain for single-stranded DNA analysis.
+Note that ethidium bromide only intercalates into double-stranded DNA and, therefore, is not a good stain for single-stranded DNA analysis.

 Tips for acrylamide gel electrophoresis